c4spar/deno-cliffy/command/README.md

   .parse();
 ```

-The additional information is displayed below the command version and above the
+The additional information is displayed below the command version.
-description.

 ```console
   Usage:   example